Metric stability for random walks (with applications in renormalization theory)

 \subsection{Stability of transience}

-\begin{thm}[Stability of Transience I] Assume that the random walk $F$ defined by the pair $(\{f_i\}_i,\psi)$ is strongly transient.
+\begin{thm}[Stability of Transience I] Assume that the random walk $F$ defined by the pair $(\{f_i\},\psi)$ is strongly transient.
 Then every asymptotically small perturbation $G$ of $F$ is also transient.
 Indeed there is a topological conjugacy between $F$ and $G$ which is an absolutely continuous map and preserves the states. \end{thm}

-We have a similar theorem for all transient homogeneous random walks: \begin{thm}[Stability of Transience II] Suppose that the homogeneous random walk $F$ defined by the pair $(f,\psi)$ is transient.
+We have a similar theorem for all transient homogeneous random walks: \begin{thm}[Stability of Transience II] Suppose that the homogeneous random walk $F$ defined by the pair $(f,\psi)$ has positive mean drift.
 Then every asymptotically small perturbation of $F$ is topologically conjugated to $F$ by an absolutely continuous map which preserves the states. \end{thm}